ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 Occurs in the nucleus.
 The process:
 1. DNA unwinds.
 RNA polymerase binds to promoter region of a gene.
 2. mRNA synthesis.

-### Translation
-mRNA processing.
+3. mRNA processing.
 Introns are removed, exons are spliced together, a protective cap and tail are added.
 The finished mRNA strand exits the nucleus and a ribosome finds it.
+### Translation
-This occurs in the cytoplasm at the ribosome.
+This occurs in the cytoplasm at the ribosome. mRNA carries the genetic code, tRNA brings amino acids to the ribosome, and